irdsn/MongoDataOps/README.md

 ## Final Words

 MongoDataOps isn't just a set of scripts.
 It's a toolkit born from real data challenges.
 Thank you for checking it out!
 Hope it saves you time, simplifies your workflows, and sparks new ideas.
+It is an evolving tool, open for experimentation, extension, or integration into larger pipelines.

+**If you’ve found this project useful or inspiring — feel free to build on it, break it, or just drop a star ⭐.**